kellenTV/AIRPGITHUB/README.md

 ## Sytem prompt to enter is in the txt file

-## Website to auto make and share starting prompts
+## Website to auto make and download a file to share characters and personas
 go to the [this link](https://kellentv.github.io/AIRPGITHUB/) for a easier expierence